FOLLOW US

 Road travel

 You can drive in the Philippines on a UK driving licence for up to 90 days.
 If you’re planning to hire a car, check their requirements before you travel.
-If you’re staying longer than 90 days, you should apply for a Philippine driving licence.
+If you’re staying longer than 90 days, you must apply for a Philippine driving licence.

 Accidents happen frequently, mainly due to poor road conditions, dangerous driving and non-enforcement of traffic laws.
 Observe the speed limit and be cautious around motorbikes and scooters.
 Avoid driving at night or during dangerous weather conditions if possible.
 Make sure you have adequate insurance.